winhtaikaung/winhtaikaung.github.io/_posts/2024-10-19-what-happen-when-you-run-npm-install.md

 -----------------------------------------------

 **npm ls**
-Here's a paragraph summarizing the usage, usefulness, and benefits of `npm ls`:

 `npm ls` is a command-line tool that provides a logical dependency tree structure for all installed packages in your project.
 This command is particularly useful when working with complex dependencies and managing package versions.